iv461/icey/README.md

  - Deadlocks are impossible since there is no need to manually spin the ROS executor (event loop) inside callbacks.
  - There are no memory leaks during service calls — every request is cleaned up automatically after the specified timeout.
  - All callbacks can be asynchronous functions (i.e., coroutines), which makes it possible to call and co_await other asynchronous operations inside callbacks.
- - A consistent asynchronous API for all asynchronous operations, including service calls and TF lookup.
+ - A consistent async/await-based API for all asynchronous operations, including service calls and TF lookup.
  - Topic synchronization without boilerplate code

 ICEY is fully compatible with the ROS 2 API since it is built on top of rclcpp.
 This allows for gradual adoption.
 It supports all major ROS features: parameters, subscriptions, publishers, timers, services, clients, and TF.
 Additionally, ICEY supports lifecycle nodes using a single API.